jamf/ol/api/Resources_for_Jamf_API_developers.md

 **Shell Scripts**

 The vast majority of Apple device admins come to the field as non-programmers.
 But inevetably, some of us notice that some frequent tasks is getting repitious and we start dipping our toes into scripting.
-Given macOS's Unix underpinnings, these first scripts are usually written in a shell like Bash or zShell.
+Given macOS's Unix underpinnings, these first attempts are usually written as shell scripts.
+The free self-paced learning modules from Jamf's Customer Education team mentioned above are a great place to start.
 There are hundreds of example shell scripts easily discoverable via Google and the members of the #scripting channel on Mac Admins Slack are unceasingly helpful.
-Sometimes AI services do a good job of providing solutions along with an educational explanation.
+Sometimes AI does a great job of providing scripted solutions along with an educational explanation.
 But not always!
 Executing a script you do not understand is a recipie for real trouble.
 So start small and build as you go, learning all the way.

 An API Helper bash script is available [here](https://github.com/jamf/ol/blob/master/api/jamfpro/jamfProApiHelper/jamfProApiHelper.sh).
 It's aimed at self-tought scripters who might be looking for more best practices and new approaches for some common shell scripting challenges.
 The API Helper script demonstrates the following concepts: